Taxi Advertising & Design

 All that, and it managed to add new lustre to an already enviable creative reputation by taking home awards from the Cannes International Advertising Festival (for Covenant House) and the London International Advertising Awards (for Salon Selectives).

 With the continued expansion of its core advertising and design business, plus the addition of a new interactive group, TAXI has made more than 20 new hires this year, bringing its staff complement up to 60.
 While the agency is eager to continue this kind of growth, Lavoie says it's also important not to stray from the values that have brought them this far.
-Among other things, that means being selective in the pursuit of new business.
-Rather than go after every account that's up for grabs, TAXI prefers to seek out those clients who share a similar philosophical outlook.

 "There's a clear decision to try to maintain our integrity by working with people who have the same chemistry and energy that we have," Lavoie says.